Can a sun salutation a day keep night sweats at bay?

 Half of these studies included at least 54 participants, although they ranged in size from 30 to 355 women.

-The small trials ranged in length from 4 to 16 weeks and had women practice yoga or do other interventions anywhere from 1 to 14 times weekly.
+The small trials ranged in length from four to 16 weeks and had women practise yoga or do other interventions anywhere from one to 14 times weekly.

 One limitation of the study is that the variety of approaches to yoga used in different trials made it difficult to determine what type of practice might help most with menopause symptoms, the authors note in Maturitas.

-“Yoga is relatively low-impact, inexpensive, can be practiced anywhere, and during any time of day,” Polis, who wasn’t involved in the study, said by email.
+“Yoga is relatively low-impact, inexpensive, can be practised anywhere, and during any time of day,” Polis, who wasn’t involved in the study, said by email.

 “For this reason, it’s a great early intervention for patients to attempt,” Polis added.
 “I do recommend someone new to yoga take classes with a well-trained instructor who can teach correct body alignment and suggest posture modifications when needed.”